Estimated reading time: 5 minutes

 The short answer is yes, and fruit has many benefits, provided it is one of the safe fruits.

-A great thing about fruit is that because it has high water content, it makes the ideal refreshing snack to give your dog, especially in the summer.
+A great thing about fruit is its high water content.
+It makes the ideal refreshing snack for your dog, especially in the summer.

 Fruits should be washed before being given to the dogs to remove any pesticides, and then any pips and stones should be removed along with the skin and cut up into small, bite-size pieces to avoid choking.